corsarstl/rnm-blog/README.md

 Bugs:

-*** Frontend=>register.component.html=>line 143:
-'Passwords don't match' is not shown, if ValidatePasswordConfirmation fails.

 *** Register and Login modals backend errors are displayed in closed modals.

 *** When publishing a new post, image is uploaded to aws s3 bucket, but all get request to display it on site